Table of Contents

 - In the case of a single person marrying a divorced person, it is a legal marriage by United States laws, and requires a divorce to end it.
 There are vows of commitment that are made in that adulterous relationship and legally binding commitments that are not present in other adulterous relationships.
 Some people state that since God does not recognize the marriage, that it is the same as if they were not married.
 But neither Jesus nor the Bible states that it is the same as if they had never been married.
 There is a legal marriage and divorce that exists.
 Emotionally and otherwise, that previously single person will never be the same or free as if he/she had never made those adulterous vows of commitment and entered into that wrong marriage relationship.
 Both Matthew 5:32 and 19:9 state “and whosoever shall marry her that is divorced committeth adultery.”
 This is stated after the “exception clause” and does not have any exceptions.
 The previously single person is now a legally divorced person.
 Do these verses apply in to this person?
 I believe that they probably do because it is not stated otherwise.
 God is the final Judge.
 Just because we cannot fully explain God’s command with logic does not mean that we do not need to follow it in this situation and give people “freedom” to remarry.

 - Not everyone who knows the person will know the marriage, divorce and remarriage details.
 They will only know that they were divorced and remarried.
 It poses a potential stumbling block to others who are facing difficulties in their marriage to justify divorce and remarriage or for those who are divorced to remarry.

 I believe that it is very unwise for a person in this situation to remarry.
-However, I cannot state confidently that it is sin for them to remarry, but there is a check in my spirit about saying that it is not sin and that they are free to remarry.
+However, I cannot state that it is sin for them to remarry, but there is a check in my spirit about saying that they are free to remarry.

 Marriage is only of this earth and is temporary